collingsandrew/milestone-two-project/README.md

 All modals were given a z-index value higher than the overlay div, ensuring they always appear on top.
 Using JavaScript I added code to the displayModal and hideModal functions so that when a modal is opened, the overlay div is set to 'display: block', effectively blocking user interactions with elements underneath.
 When the modal is closed, the overlay div is hidden ('display: none'), allowing the user to then interact with the page elements again.

 This implementation successfully prevents unintended interactions with background elements while a modal is active, enhancing the user experience.

+### Fixed

+When testing the site on Safari, I noticed that the card functionality wasn't behaving as expected.
+Clicking the cards resulted in images becoming disoriented and displaying delayed reactions.
+To rectify this issue, I incorporated specific webkit styling within the CSS styling for the game cards, these are specific for Safari rendering requirements.

+### Fixed

+A bug was found where, if a player initiated a game and subsequently accessed the instructions/contact modal, closing the modal after the time expired would enable the user to continue playing the game without the timer.
+To address this issue, I integrated the newGame function into the modal's close event listeners.
+Now, whenever the modals are closed, a new game is automatically initiated, thereby resetting the timer.

 ## Technologies Used